Tesla3K/pcd8544_opi/README.md

+# Python Module For PCD8544 on OPi!

+I try to make a python module for PCD8544 for use on Orange Pi board.

+ 1. Clone this repository
+ 2. cd pcd8544_opi
+ 3. pip install -r requirements.txt

  # pcd8544_rpi
-pcd8544(NOKIA5110) Command Line Tool for Raspberry Pi / Orange Pi
+pcd8544(NOKIA5110) Command Line Tool for Orange Pi

 You can operate from command line.